C. Diff. Infection Control

 For some reason, our culture doesn’t seem to think twice about using toxic and poisonous compounds to clean our homes.
 For your ultimate health and safety from C. difficile and other infections, consider switching to effective natural cleaners.

-There are actually quite a few safe alternatives you can purchase or make yourself that are effective for disinfection.
+Bleach is a common and effective disinfectant when it comes to C diff, but it must be used very carefully to avoid exposure to harmful byproducts.
+While bleach is the only EPA approved product for killing C. difficile, there are actually quite a few safe alternatives you can purchase or make yourself that are effective for disinfection.
 Many are made with natural antibacterial agents like essential oils or colloidal silver.
-Using safer cleaners can help your body stay healthier.
+Using safer cleaners can help your body stay healthier and thus more resistant to infections.